rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 example will work with no modifications to the SecureQos.xml file.
 Otherwise, the strings in SecureQos.xml must be updated to reflect the locations of the certificates.

-## Running this Example

-To run this example, type the following commands in two different command shells (one command in each shell), either on the same machine or on different
-machines:

-  > python3 secure_pub.py
-  > python3 secure_sub.py

 ## Linux and macOS systems